Contents

 Thus, simply put, ultrasonic sensors are essentially a cost-effective and reliable way to measure and detect object presence and the distance between objects.
 They function as a middle ground between the proximity sensor and the laser distance sensor in range and cost.
 Essentially, ultrasonic sensors cover a greater distance than proximity sensors but a shorter distance than laser distance sensors.

-Doctor holding transvaginal ultrasound wand
+The doctor holding a transvaginal ultrasound wand

 Applications and Key Benefits of Ultrasonic Sensors